wethegit/component-library/README.md

 ## Versioning & Publishing Packages

-This example uses [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
+We use [Changesets](https://github.com/changesets/changesets) to manage versions, create changelogs, and publish to npm.
 It's preconfigured so you can start publishing packages immediately.

-You'll need to create an `NPM_TOKEN` and `GITHUB_TOKEN` and add it to your GitHub repository settings to enable access to npm.
-It's also worth installing the [Changesets bot](https://github.com/apps/changeset-bot) on your repository.

 ### Generating the Changelog

 To generate your changelog, run `yarn changeset` locally:

 1. **Which packages would you like to include?** – This shows which packages and changed and which have remained the same.
 By default, no packages are included.
 Press `space` to select the packages you want to include in the `changeset`.
+1.1 We ONLY publish the `wethegit-components` and `wethegit-component-cli` packages, everything else is used internally in the monorepo and the Storybook documentation is published to GitHub Pages.
-1. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for.
+2. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for.
-1. If doing the first major version, confirm you want to release.
+3. If doing the first major version, confirm you want to release.
-1. Write a summary for the changes.
+4. Write a summary for the changes.
-1. Confirm the changeset looks as expected.
+5. Confirm the changeset looks as expected.
-1. A new Markdown file will be created in the `changeset` folder with the summary and a list of the packages included.
+6. A new Markdown file will be created in the `changeset` folder with the summary and a list of the packages included.

 ### Releasing